Livin' la Vida Loca: Accolades

 "Livin' la Vida Loca" was nominated for Record of the Year, Song of the Year, Best Male Pop Vocal Performance, and Best Instrumental Arrangement Accompanying Vocalist(s) at the 42nd Annual Grammy Awards, marking Martin's first acknowledgment in one of the four "General Field" categories.
 Thus, he became the only mainstream Latin act, who had achieved global success and had major Grammy impact in 2000.
 The Spanish version was nominated for Record of the Year at the 2000 Latin Grammy Awards.
 As of 2017, "Livin' la Vida Loca" and "Despacito" are the only songs to be nominated for Record of the Year in both Grammy Awards and Latin Grammy Awards.
 The song won the award for Pop Song of the Year at the 2000 Lo Nuestro Awards, and Latin Pop Track of the Year at the 2000 Latin Billboard Music Awards, both for the second year in a row.
-It also received a respective nomination for Hot Latin Track of the Year at the Latin Billboard Music Awards.
+It received a respective nomination for Hot Latin Track of the Year at the Latin Billboard Music Awards.
 "Livin' la Vida Loca" was honored as Song of the Year and was recognized as one of the most performed songs, both in Pop/Ballad category at the 2000 ASCAP Awards.
 The track won Pop/Ballad Song of the Year at the 1999 Premios Globo awards.
-It was also acknowledged as an award-winning song and Song of the Year at the 2000 BMI Latin Awards, and at the 15th Annual International Dance Music Awards, presented in 2000, the single won the award for Best Latin 12".
+It was listed as Song of the Year at the 2000 BMI Latin Awards, and at the 15th Annual International Dance Music Awards, presented in 2000, the single won the award for Best Latin 12".
 "Livin 'la Vida Loca" won the Best Song award at the 2001 Music Television Awards.
-The song also received a nomination for Best Re-Mix at the 2004 Premios Juventud.
+The song received a nomination for Best Re-Mix at the 2004 Premios Juventud.
 In 2022, "Livin' la Vida Loca" was selected by the Library of Congress among the recordings being inducted into the National Recording Registry, as "important contributions to American culture and history".